B.A. (Hons) in Counselling & Psychotherapy with Addiction Studies

 Mature Applicants will undergo the following selection process:

 - Attend for an interview

-All applicants who are assessed at interview, will be assessed based on qualifications (max 40 marks), experience and achievements (max 30 marks), and plans and objectives (max 30 marks).
-Applicants will be required to achieve a minimum of 60 marks in total to be accepted on the programme and with a pro rata score in each of the areas indicated above.
+All applicants who are assessed at the interview will be assessed based on qualifications (max 40 marks), experience and achievements (max 30 marks), and plans and objectives (max 30 marks).
+Applicants will be required to achieve a minimum of 60 marks in total to be accepted on the programme and with a pro-rata score in each of the areas indicated above.

 - Provide any information requested by the Institute e.g. provision of personal references

 All applicants will be required to complete the Garda vetting procedure for working with children and vulnerable adults and all applicants will be subject to the College’s ‘Fitness to Practice’ policy, which is set out in detail in the Programme Handbook and on the website

 An overall points score will be allocated to each applicant on the basis of the three stages of the process above.
 Offers of places will be contingent on compliance with the selection procedures and the College satisfying itself that, at the time of application, applicants have the capacity to engage fully with the programme